micbay/RaceTimerAndController/README.md

 <br>

 ## Keypad Library and Initialization in Code:
 To handle working with the keypad input, the aptly named [Keypad](https://www.arduino.cc/reference/en/libraries/keypad/) library can be used.
 The keypad is not on an interrupt so it needs to be poled to detect a keypress.

-In this application, the game has a menu state, and a race state.
-In the menu state, which is active while using the UI, it's not a problem to pole for a key press every loop, giving a very responsive interface.
+In this application, the game has a **Menu** state, a **Race** state and a **Paused** state.
+- In the **menu** state, which is active while using the UI, we pole for a key press every loop, giving a very responsive interface.
-During a race, the keypad is not used so the program does not pole for presses.
-When a race is paused, it will pole for an asterisk `*`, but stop again if the race is restarted.
+- During a **race**, the keypad is not used so the program doesn't pole for presses.
+- When a race is **paused**, it will pole for an asterisk `*`, but stop again if the race is restarted.

 ```cpp
 // Library to support 4 x 4 keypad
 #include <Keypad.h>